Supplemental Environmental Projects (SEPs)

 The Water Board’s February 2009 Policy on Supplemental Environmental Projects was subsequently amended to fulfill the requirements of AB 1071, which required each board, department, or office (BDO) within the California Environmental Protection Agency (CalEPA) to establish a policy on SEPs that benefit disadvantaged communities, and include at least the following:

 - A public process to solicit potential SEPs from disadvantaged communities.

 - Allowing the amount of a SEP to be up to 50 percent of an administratively imposed civil liability brought under the jurisdiction of a BDO within CalEPA.

 - An annual list of SEPs that may be selected to settle a portion of an administratively imposed civil liability brought under the jurisdiction of a BDO within CalEPA.

 - A consideration of the relationship between the location of the violation and the location of the proposed SEP.

-The SEP Policy has also been amended to: apply not only to the State Water Board and the nine Regional Water Boards, but also to enforcement actions prosecuted by the Division of Drinking Water and its Districts, and the Division of Water Rights; include human right to water considerations; align with the State Water Board's April 4, 2017, revision of the Water Quality Enforcement Policy (Enforcement Policy); and clarify certain principles that are central to the SEP Policy and improve transparency in Policy implementation based on stakeholder input.
+The SEP Policy has also been amended to (a) apply not only to the State Water Board and the nine Regional Water Boards, but also to enforcement actions prosecuted by the Division of Drinking Water and its Districts, and the Division of Water Rights, (b) include human right to water considerations, (c) align with the State Water Board's April 4, 2017, revision of the Water Quality Enforcement Policy (Enforcement Policy), and (d) clarify certain principles that are central to the SEP Policy and improve transparency in Policy implementation based on stakeholder input.

-- For questions regarding the SEP policy, submitting SEP proposal, or active SEPs please contact Dr. Matthew Buffleben at Matthew.Buffleben@waterboards.ca.gov.
+- For questions regarding the SEP policy, submitting a SEP proposal, or active SEPs, please contact Jennifer McGovern at Jennifer.McGovern@waterboards.ca.gov

 - For information on the Water Boards' Enforcement Program, visit the Enforcement webpage.